EliahKagan/portable-initialize/README.md

 Of those files, all but [`details.md`](details.md) correspond to files you would create in your repository if you apply the technique suggested here.

+## Portability?

+Arguably, this technique does not really facilitate *portability*.
+What we are doing is writing two separate scripts and an `initializeCommand` that seamlessly selects the correct script.
+If the scripts should do the same thing, then that has to be achieved in the way they are written.
+This technique is *cross-platform*, but it does not automatically cause a script written for one system to work on another.